 If you’ve ever wept tears of inadequacy onto a welded knot after a big whipper (or a series of smaller ones), you’ve probably wondered if there’s a better alternative than the ubiquitous Figure 8.
 Some climbers opt instead a variation of the bowline, but as an alternative, is it superior?
 The answer is the same as with many climbing conundrums – it depends.

-Although the Bowline has been used for centuries (maybe even millennia) in nautical applications, it’s use in climbing is something of an anomaly.
+Although bowlines have been used for centuries (maybe even millennia) in nautical applications, it’s use in climbing is something of an anomaly.
 This rarity has occasionally created a certain brand of stigma and even led some to denounce the bowline as a death knot.
-That’s not necessarily true – while the standard Bowline is indeed unsuitable for tying in, there are certainly variations which are safe and effective.
+That’s not necessarily true – while the standard bowline is indeed unsuitable for tying in, there are certainly variations which are safe and effective.

 But which variations?
 And why?
 The internet is pretty much the Wild West in terms of reliable technical information on climbing techniques, more of a repository of opinions than facts.
 For what it’s worth, let’s try and wade through this particular quagmire and see if we can’t shed some light on this most ancient of climbing questions – should you tie in with a bowline, and if so, which bowline is best?